Wardat-ISU/DeepLocalize/README.md

 ```

 The core principle of our tool is to make the training model simple, while inserting instrumentation
 in the `.fit()` function to observe the model variables, then make the user to be fully in control when they need the variables.

 ```python
 model.fit(x_train, y_train, epochs=5, batch_size=32)
 ```

-You can start training a new model using any environment for scientific programming in the Python language (Windows) or commands in Terminal (macOS/Linux) as following:
+You can start training a new model using the following commands in Terminal (macOS/Linux) or cmd (Windows) as following:
     python main.py